-For one-sum cash payment: Regular mail to my address on file.
-(Free) Estimated delivery is up to five business days after the withdrawal is completed.
-Express delivery to my address on file. (\$30.00 fee.)
+For one-sum cash payment: Regular mail to my address on file. ( Free ) Estimated delivery is up to five business days after the withdrawal is completed.
+Express delivery to my address on file. (\$50.00 fee for each type of check - pretax and Roth.)
 Estimated delivery is two to three business days after the withdrawal is completed.
-Electronic deposit (ACH) to the bank account on file.
-(Free) Estimated delivery is two to three business days after the withdrawal is completed.
-Important: If you do not have a bank account set up , you can set it up by going to your account online or by calling us at the number listed on this form.
-If you have more than one bank account on file with us , please provide the account nickname and the last four digits of the account number that you would like to use.
+Electronic deposit (ACH) to the bank account on file. ( Free ) Estimated delivery is two to three business days after the withdrawal is completed.
+Important: If you do not have a bank account set up, you can set it up by going to your account online or by calling us at the number listed on this form.
+If you have more than one bank account on file with us, please provide the account nickname and the last four digits of the account number that you would like to use.
 For your protection, your ACH banking information must have been previously submitted to us and verified; otherwise, we will send the check(s) to your address on file.
-Bank account nickname Last four digits of the bank account number For a direct rollover: Regular mail to my address on file.
-(Free) Estimated delivery is up to five business days after the withdrawal is completed.
-Express delivery to my address on file. (\$30.00 fee.)
+Bank account nickname Last four digits of the bank account number For a direct rollover: Regular mail to my address on file. ( Free ) Estimated delivery is up to five business days after the withdrawal is completed.
+Express delivery to my address on file. (\$50.00 fee for each type of check - pretax and Roth.)
 Estimated delivery is two to three business days after the withdrawal is completed.
-For installment payments: Regular mail to my address on file.
-(Free) Estimated delivery is up to five business days after the withdrawal is completed.
-Electronic deposit (ACH) to the bank account on file.
-(Free) Estimated delivery is two to three business days after the withdrawal is completed.
-Important: If you do not have a bank account set up , you can set it up by going to your account online or by calling us at the number listed on this form.
-If you have more than one bank account on file with us , please provide the account nickname and the last four digits of the account number that you would like to use.
+For installment payments: Regular mail to my address on file. ( Free ) Estimated delivery is up to five business days after the withdrawal is completed.
+Electronic deposit (ACH) to the bank account on file. ( Free ) Estimated delivery is two to three business days after the withdrawal is completed.
+Important: If you do not have a bank account set up, you can set it up by going to your account online or by calling us at the number listed on this form.
+If you have more than one bank account on file with us, please provide the account nickname and the last four digits of the account number that you would like to use.
 For your protection, your ACH banking information must have been previously submitted to us and verified; otherwise, we will send the check(s) to your address on file.
 Bank account nickname Last four digits of the bank account number